 and the universe meet.”

 Probably the most well-recognized example of the art form is in the paper linings found in old books.
 Swirls of color echo ocean waves, with sharp peaks and soft troughs.
 Each piece is an individual and unique work of art.
 This tradition is steeped in Turkish heritage and conventionally is performed by dripping dye into a thickened water bath, then raking the color into patterns of distorted calm.

 Onitsuka Tigers find beauty in the slowness of skill

 Swimming In Color

-Robert Wu’s site features many examples of his marbled art if you’re looking to explore the world of imagery, or maybe even pick a piece up for your home (includes an easy link to his Etsy site).
+Robert Wu’s site features many examples of his marbled art if you’re looking to explore the world of imagery.
+Or you can pick up a piece up for your home.

 We at SoCo believe that sustainability is not just a lifestyle – it is life.
 Working with the Earth, for the benefit of all, is tantamount to becoming the best society we can be.
 Perhaps modern technology has made things easier, but it certainly does not always make them better.
 In this continuing series, we aim to highlight those artists and techniques that should not be forgotten.
 By remembering how we started, perhaps we can find a better way to move forward.
 Please let us know in the comments if there’s a particular artist or technique you would like to see highlighted.
 This post is the second article on our “Artisan Series,” you may check out posts you missed in this series using this link.